Where Are Your Clients Located?

 Cloud-based solution providers can also push out the latest updates and features in real time without having to upgrade any software or change out hardware.
 This will also naturally lead to lower startup costs as well as lower maintenance costs over time.

 Summary: Moving to the cloud is an easy decision for any telephone answering service.
 Outdated hardware is a ticking time bomb that can disrupt your business.
 The cloud provides the flexibility, decentralization, and lower costs that modern work forces require.

 JoAnna Montgomery is a research and content analyst at Electronic Voice Services (EVS7), a Dallas-based software company providing cloud calling solutions for the telephone answering service industry.
 EVS7 helps answering services transition to all-inclusive flexible modern software.

 Would you like to share your insights with the answering service industry?
 You can.
-Just email your article to TAS Trader for consideration in a future issue.
+Send us your TAS articles and news for consideration in the next issue.

 Featured Sponsor: Pulsar360

 Pulsar360, Inc. has served the telecommunications requirements of SMB to Enterprise business customers since 2001 and the TAS industry since 2008.